pygobject/pygobject-stubs/README.md

 ## Installation
 ```
-pip install PyGObject-stubs
+pip install pygobject-stubs
 ```

-### Installation of Multi Version stubs
+### Configuration

 Some libraries exist in multiple versions like Gtk3/4.
 As both libraries are currently imported under the namespace `Gtk` only stubs for one can be installed.

-You need to decide this at install time with setting the ENV var `PYGOBJECT_STUB_CONFIG`.
+You need to decide this at install time either by using the `--config-settings` option with pip

-If you install from pypi the most current version of a library is installed by default without any further configuration needed.
+	$ pip install pygobject-stubs --config-settings=config=Gtk3,Gdk3,Soup2

-If you want older versions installed, currently you need to install from git and specify them.
+or by setting the `PYGOBJECT_STUB_CONFIG` env variable

-Example:
+	$ PYGOBJECT_STUB_CONFIG=Gtk3,Gdk3,Soup2 pip install pygobject-stubs

-`PYGOBJECT_STUB_CONFIG=Gtk3,Soup2 pip install git+https://github.com/pygobject/pygobject-stubs.git`
+If no configuration is set, the most recent version of each library is installed.

 ## Contributing